In this article, we’ll talk about what is Word2Vec Model ,different types of it. Then we’ll understand SkipGram Model architecture in more detail.

 For example, if you gave the trained network the input word “San”, the output probabilities are going to be much higher for words like “Diego” and “Francisco” than for unrelated words like “Apple” and “Orange”.

 We’ll train the neural network to do this by feeding it word pairs found in our training documents.
 The below example shows some of the training samples (word pairs) we would take from the sentence “PM Modi and the American president Trump addressed the Houston rally.”
 I’ve used a small window size of 2 just for the example.
-The word highlighted in blue is the input word.
+The word highlighted in orange is the input word.

 The network is going to learn the statistics from the number of times each pairing shows up.
 So, for example, the network is probably going to get many more training samples of (“San”, “Diego”) & (“San” , “Francisco”) than it is of (“San”, “York”).
 When the training is finished, if you give it the word “San” as input, then it will output a much higher probability for “Diego” or “Francisco” than it will for “York”.

 In our example above the network is probably going to get many more training samples of (“PM”, “Modi”) than it is of (“PM”, “Trump”).
 When the training is finished, if you give it the word “Modi” as input, then it will output a much higher probability for “PM” than it will for “president” or “Trump“.

 During training, word2vec actually picks a random window size between 1 and window_size.
 This has the (indirect) effect of giving different weight to the context words based on their distance from the center word.
 We’ll discuss this further.

 Different types in Word2vec